 Endorsed by the American Bankers Association, this fraud management tool guards against fraudulent activity for businesses of all sizes.
 Their Next Generation Technology reduces fraud while permitting authentic charges, reducing revenue lost to false positive indicators of fraud.
 Their tool has exceptional customer service, supporting your team with effectively using the tool to mitigate the risk of fraud.

 Some of the advantages of using a fraud management system — such as security, safety, and protection — are self-explanatory.
 These are the cornerstone of any anti fraud system, but there is more to it than just detecting fraud.
 Here is a list of the core benefits of using a fraud management system for your ecommerce platform:

 - Automated transaction screening and review: Transactions are screened and reviewed with an automated system, catching fraud behavior and saving time for your analysts.

 - Real-time tracking, reporting, and alerts: Real-time fraud data analytics, monitoring, and reporting means you can get alerts and notifications when fraudulent activity is detected on your platform.
 This lets you act in the moment to stop fraud in its tracks.

-- Deep insights into customer behavior: Analytics on user behavior, such as where they tap/click on a screen, where they access the ecommerce store from, and IP addresses all help identify the user and validate whether they are a real person or malicious actor.
+- Deep insights about customer behavior: Analytics on user behavior, such as where they tap/click on a screen, where they access the ecommerce store from, and IP addresses all help identify the user and validate whether they are a genuine shopper or a fraudster.